-Controller responsible for the collection, processing and use of personal data according to Section 13 of the German Telemedia Act (TMG), and controller according to the Federal Data Protection Act (BDSG) and General Data Protection Regulation (GDPR):
+Unless otherwise stated in this Privacy Notice or in a specific product or specific notice, the responsible for the collection, processing and use of personal data according to Section 13 of the German Telemedia Act (TMG), and controller according to the Federal Data Protection Act (BDSG) and the General Data Protection Regulation (GDPR) is:

 Serrala Group GmbH

 Phone: +49 (40) 51 48 08 - 0

 Personal data is any information relating to an identified or identifiable natural person (i.e. individual); this includes, in particular, personal or material information about you.

 Serrala collects personal data when you visit our website (e.g. cookies), request free demos on our websites, register for webinars, contact us to subscribe to our newsletter, download content (e.g. whitepapers, success stories, etc.), or register to use certain areas of the website.
 Serrala collects and stores personal data that you explicitly share with us through our contact and registration forms, or when signing up for the newsletter or for webinars, as well as data deriving from cookies.

 We use the personal data you provide to process your request(s), for example:

 - To respond to and fulfil your requests, such as sending you requested documents, information and marketing materials about our products and services, or the newsletter to which you subscribed